5 Tips for Handling a Difficult Conversation at Work

 1. Prepare your message in advance

-Improvising a delicate conversation is rarely a good idea.
-The more sensitive the subject, the more essential preparation becomes.
-It's not a question of reciting a script, but of anticipating key points, structuring your message and ensuring that the exchange remains clear and constructive.
+Trying to wing a difficult conversation is rarely a good idea.
+The more sensitive the topic, the more essential preparation becomes.
+It’s not about reciting a script.
+It’s about anticipating key points, structuring your message, and ensuring that the conversation remains clear and constructive.

 How do you prepare your message?

-• Writing first sentences: The first sentence sets the tone.
-It should be straightforward and to the point.
-For example, instead of saying "I'd like to discuss a rather delicate subject...", it's better to announce clearly: "I want to talk to you about your trial period and the decision that's been made."
+• Writing your opening sentences: The first sentence sets the tone.
+It should get straight to the point, without beating around the bush.
+Instead of saying, "I'd like to discuss a somewhat sensitive topic, " state clearly: "I want to talk to you about your probationary period and the decision that was made."

-• Anticipate reactions: A difficult conversation can provoke strong emotions.
-To avoid being caught off guard, think about possible reactions and prepare your answers.
-If a colleague expresses incomprehension, calmly rephrase: "I understand this comes as a surprise, but here's what led us to this decision."
+• Anticipate reactions: A difficult conversation can trigger strong emotions.
+Think about possible reactions and prepare your responses.
+If an employee expresses confusion, calmly rephrase: "I understand that this may come as a surprise, but here’s what led us to this decision."

 2. Stay factual and precise

-In a delicate conversation, objectivity is paramount.
-Relying on concrete facts rather than impressions or value judgments helps avoid disputes and keeps the dialogue focused on the essentials.
+During a sensitive conversation, objectivity is essential.
+Relying on concrete facts rather than impressions or judgments helps avoid disputes and keeps the conversation focused on what matters most.

 How do you formulate a clear, objective message?

-• Use concrete facts: saying "You're often late" leaves room for interpretation.
-On the other hand, saying "Over the last five meetings, you've been late three times" provides measurable, indisputable data.
-The other person may not agree with your feelings, but they can't deny the facts.
+• Base your comments on concrete facts: saying "You're often late" leaves room for interpretation.
+Saying "Out of the last five meetings, you've been late three times" provides an indisputable fact.
+The other person cannot deny the facts.

-• Explain the impact of the facts: It's not enough to simply state a problem, you also need to show why it's important.
-For example, "When you hand in your deliverables late, the whole team has to catch up, which puts extra pressure on everyone."
-This helps the other person understand the consequences of his or her actions.
+• Explain the impact: It’s not enough to simply state a problem.
+You have to show why it matters.
+“When you turn in your deliverables late, the whole team has to make up for the delay, which puts extra pressure on everyone.”

-• Avoid personal judgment: A phrase like "You're not trying hard enough" can be perceived as an attack and generate a block.
-On the other hand, a formulation like "We agreed an action plan, but it hasn't been followed through" refocuses the discussion on factual elements.
+• Avoid personal judgments: "You're not trying hard enough" can come across as an attack.
+"We agreed on an action plan, but it wasn't followed through on" refocuses the discussion on factual points.

 3. Choosing the right time and place

-A difficult conversation is not just about what you say, but also when and where you say it.
-Framing and timing strongly influence how the message will be received.
+A difficult conversation isn't just about what you say.
+It also depends on when and where you say it.
+The setting and timing have a significant impact on how the message will be received.

 How do you create the right conditions?

-• Avoid inappropriate moments: don't launch a serious discussion in the middle of a team meeting, just before a weekend or in a corridor between two doors.
-An important announcement deserves an appropriate setting.
-For example, if an employee has just been under a lot of pressure on a project, it's better to wait until he or she is more receptive.
+• Avoid inappropriate times: don’t bring up a serious discussion in the middle of a team meeting, right before the weekend, or in a hallway between two doors.
+If a colleague has just been under a lot of pressure on a project, wait until they’re more receptive.

-• Allow time for assimilation: if the announcement concerns an important decision, avoid making it just before a meeting or appointment.
-The person must have time to digest the information and ask questions if necessary.
+• Give them time to process the information: if the announcement concerns an important decision, don’t make it right before a meeting.
+The person needs time to take in the information and ask questions.

 4. Keeping calm to better manage the discussion